Tanvez/lambda-restaurant-etl/README.md

 # Lambda to extract, transform and load data into the database

-Pros: Could trigger the lambda via CloudWatch triggers(cron).
+Pros: Could trigger the lambda via CloudWatch triggers(cron).<br>
-Cons: Lambda functions have a limit of 15mins to finish executing or it will timeout.
+Cons: Lambda functions have a limit of 15mins to finish executing or it will timeout.<br>
 Possible solution: could spin up an EC2 server instead

 ## Environment Variables ".env"